 - Eat well!
 Consume plenty of veggies, and reduce sugars, bad fats and simple carbs.
 Veggies are loaded with essential minerals, some of which promote melatonin production for a great sleep.
 Late night snack?
 Try cauliflower or cabbage, they’re actually sweet!Think about what you put in your body because you truly ARE what you eat.
 Good health will improve your outlook.

-- Get some sunlight every day, if even just 10 minutes.
-It is a definite mood enhancer.
-That goes for fresh air as well!
-If you cannot get outdoors, take at least 1000 mcg of vitamin D3 every day.
+- Get some sunlight every day, if even it’s just 10 minutes, this is a definite mood enhancer and super immune booster!
+Our body’s manufacture of vitamin D depends on direct sunlight (without sunscreen, so use sparingly!).
+The immunity boost has been found through numerous studies to be quite substantial.
+Fresh air and being near trees and wildlife is healing and good for the mood as well!
+If you cannot get outdoors, or if its constantly cloudy, take at least 1000 mcg of vitamin D3 every day.
 This has been shown to improve the immune system as well as mood disorders.

 - Avoid alcohol and other drugs, including tobacco.
 They only provide temporary mood enhancement and have the reverse effect afterward.
-They also impairs healthy sleep habits.
+Drinking alcohol in the evening produces frequent ‘early waking’ at hours around 2-4am, crucial for our body’s healing and rebuilding, as well as our effective performance during the day.
+Alcohol impairs healthy sleep habits which affects our hormones, digestion and liver.

 - Organize your life.
 Do some housecleaning, clear your workspace to free virtual space in your head.
-It is truly amazing what decluttering can do to declutter your mind!
+Clean up your email box and hard drive.
+Make a prioritized list so that you can focus on the 3 MOST important things you need to accomplish in a day.
+It is truly amazing what decluttering can do to free your mind and relax your brain!

 - Turn off news, violence, and excess drama.
 The world seems as if it has lost its collective mind more and more these days.
 Watching it only creates further attention to these things and gives them even more strength.
 So STOP it for an entire week.
 Then, if you still feel that the world will get better if you just maintain your attention to the rampant insanity out there, at least limit your news to the top headlines only, not the opinions and banter.
 Avoid violent or negatively charged emotional dramas.
 Do you really need to absorb more negative input?
 Your subconscious mind is a vast universe waiting to absorb all input, while your conscious mind is the size of a pea with an attention span of a gnat.
 Your sub-conscious is taking it all in, absorbing everything indiscriminately for future harm to your every cell.